Welcome

 I’m glad you’re here.

-The writing collected here spans several overlapping areas:
+The writing collected here spans across several overlapping areas:

 • Ethics and moral reasoning, particularly where public judgment replaces understanding